YuweiJ98/Research-data/README.md

 # Research-data
-This repostory is to show all the research data for my thesis "Data infrastructures"
+This repostory is to show all the research data for my thesis "Data Infrastructures for Sustainable Development"